pydata/pydata-cookbook/papers/scipy/scipy.rst

    :label:`fig-pressure-example-filtered`

 **Comments on creating a spectrogram.**
-A spectrogram is basically a plot of the power spectrum of a signal computed repeatedly over a sliding time window.
+A spectrogram is a plot of the power spectrum of a signal computed repeatedly over a sliding time window.
 The spectrograms in Figures :ref:`fig-pressure-example-input` and :ref:`fig-pressure-example-filtered` were created using ``spectrogram`` from ``scipy.signal`` and ``pcolormesh`` from ``matplotlib.pyplot``.
 The function ``spectrogram`` has several options that control how the spectrogram is computed.
-It is quite flexible, but obtaining a plot that effectively illustrates the time-varying spectrum of a signal might require exploring the possible parameters.
+It is quite flexible, but obtaining a plot that effectively illustrates the time-varying spectrum of a signal sometimes requires experimentation with the parameters.
 In keeping with the "cookbook" theme of this book, we include here the details of how those plots were generated.

 Here is the essential part of the code that computes the spectrograms.
 ``pressure`` is the one-dimensional array of measured data.